-With the advent of modern advertising, and Internet marketing technologies in particular, has marketing become easier, more efficient and less costly?
+With the advent of modern advertising, and internet marketing technologies in particular, has marketing and advertising become easier, more efficient and less costly?

 Or in fact, has marketing become more complex, more misunderstood, less efficient and more costly?
 (And I’m not even talking about integrating artificial intelligence into your marketing and advertising mix).

 In brief: I would answer “Yes” to both questions.

 21st-century marketing, particularly internet marketing services, are prone to misunderstanding.

 On the one hand, the technologies of internet marketing may seem so alien to some, that the whole subject may appear confusing.